georgbuechner/dissonance/README.md

 As the documentation of [miniaudio](https://miniaud.io/docs/manual/index.html) correctly points out, these issues might be fixed by applying the fix mentioned in the arch-linux wiki: https://wiki.archlinux.org/title/PulseAudio/Troubleshooting#Glitches,_skips_or_crackling.

+Also the terminal-command `reset` clears the screen when you experience corrupted output after a game crash.

 #### Loading audio
 What you see in the image below is not an error!
 It's indicating that audio is